AlmirMBH/shopify-onboarding-agent/README.md

 Analyze the agent performance

 TODO
-4) Use doc data instead of the scraper
-5) Add more question-answers to the eval
+4) Add more question-answers to the eval
-6) Debug the eval (json-schema required)
+5) Debug the eval (json-schema required)
-7) Test the reactivity and domain-only responses
+6) Test the reactivity and domain-only responses